hiddify/hiddify.com/docs/manager/installation-and-setup/How-to-install-different-versions-of-Hiddify-Manager.md

 <div dir="ltr" markdown="1">

-# How to install different versions of Hiddify Manager
+# How to install different versions of HiddifyManager
 As you know, Hidify Manager is offered in three versions as follows:

 * **Develop version:**